similola/YoutubeInYourConsole/README.md

 >gradlew run --args="subscriptionkeyhere searchtermhere"

 ## On the TODO List
 * Display JSON results in a prettier way.
 Ideally we want to parse through the JSON and extract the youtube video title, number of views and link.
-We also want to restrict to only videos on YouTube (Bing searches for videos on all sites)
+We also want to restrict to only videos on YouTube (Bing searches for videos on all sites) *COMPLETED- see closed pull request*
+* Improve argument handling from command line *IN PROGRESS*
 * Add tests